danadalis/LEMH-Server/README.md

 ----------
 #### **.conf Files**
 If you're following our config entirely, you'll want to move the `nginx.conf`, `fastcgicache.conf`, `wpsecurity.conf`, `filerules.conf`, and `hhvm.conf` files from this GitHub into the `/etc/nginx/` directory.
 You'll also want to move the `default.com.conf` and `yourdomain.com.conf` files into `/etc/nginx/conf.d`.
-Then restart HHVM and nginx.
+Then restart HHVM and Nginx.
 ```
 sudo service nginx restart
 sudo service hhvm restart